yulun-rayn/variational-causal-inference/README.md

   \* *make sure to install the right versions for your toolkit*

+## Data

+Visit our [resource site](https://osf.io/5n2mz/), download the contents of `main/datasets` into [datasets](datasets).
+To see how to process your own dataset, download the contents of `data-prep/datasets` into [datasets](datasets) and follow the examples.
+A clean example of data preparation can be found in [SciplexPrep.ipynb](datasets/SciplexPrep.ipynb).
+For an example of data preparation on a messier dataset with thorough analysis and visualizations, see [MarsonPrep.ipynb](datasets/MarsonPrep.ipynb).

+In summary, the preparation procedure includes:

+-   Quality Control

+-   Normalization

+-   Gene Selection

+-   Field Specification

+-   (Optional) Dataset Split

+-   (Optional) Out-of-distribution Selection

+-   (Optional) Differentially-expressed Gene Ranking

 ## Run
-Once the environment is set up, the function call to train the model is:
+Once the environment is set up and the data are prepared, the function call to train the model is:

 ```bash
 ./main_train.sh &